 Q: How much does a Havanese puppy cost?

-A: For a pet Havanese puppy Registered with Dogs NSW on Limited Registrar the price is $1,760.00
+A: For a pet Havanese puppy Registered with Dogs NSW on Limited Registrar.
+My price is $2,000.00

 Q: What does Limited Registrar mean?